MoserMichael/cppcombinator/README.md

 struct PWithNotLookahead
 ```

+parsing is successfull if T parses, on condition that it is not followed by input parsed by LookaheadType.
 The AST of the type Type is forwarded by this parser.
+The AST object generated upon parsing by LookaheadType is discarded.

 ## Atomic parsers